lydianish/NL-Augmenter/nlaugmenter/transformations/random_character_deletion/README.md

 ## Evaluation

-Evaluating impact on the performance of RoBERTa (textattack/roberta-base-imdb) on the IMDB dataset (20% test split):
+The impact on the performance of RoBERTa (textattack/roberta-base-imdb) on the IMDB dataset (20% test split):

 | Data perturbation level | Accuracy drop |
 |---|---|